wardbekker/Erltricity/README.md

 ###Usage

-Create a new MySQL database eg. `mindwave` and run the table creation statements from `table.sql`
+Create a new MySQL database eg. `erltricity` and run the table creation statements from `table.sql`

 Copy the database.config example file and adapt it to your MySQL Server needs: